actsasgeek/actsasgeek.github.com/_posts/2016-09-06-quick-and-dirty-nlp-in-python.md

 ## Working with Raw Text

 How do we turn a tweet, a sonnet, a novel or a scientific article into a Bag of Words in the first place?
-At first glance, it seems easy enough...just break one whitespace.
+At first glance, it seems easy enough...just break up whitespace.
 Well, that's easy enough for *English*, what about Chinese?
 What do we do about punctuation?
 In the old days, we simply removed it.
 What do we do in the Age of Emojis?
 Is ;) a word?
 Of course, now we have actual emoji names with :smile: is that different than smile or :)?
 Do we count all those "of" and "the" and "and"?
 Shouldn't "am", "be", "is" all be the same?
 What about "ur" and "you're"?
 Eek.

-This is certainly where "dirty" comes in.
+This is certainly where the "dirty" comes in.
 Start simple and iterate with an eye to your particular use case.

 These questions come up so often they have names: